New Patients (972) 382-6855

 How do I stop snoring?

-Often sleeping on your side will help.
+Often, sleeping on your side will help.
 When you are on your back, the weight of your jaw and tongue fall back, narrowing your airway and causing you to labor to breathe.
 Sleeping on your side causes your jaw and tongue to fall with gravity.
 You can breathe easier and reduce snoring while sleeping on your side.

 As the problem progresses, the snoring gets louder.
-Eventually, pauses in breathing and then a gasping noise for breath interrupts the snoring.
+Eventually, pauses in breathing, and then a gasping noise for breath interrupts the snoring.
 As our oxygen levels fall, a feedback mechanism in our body takes us out of deep sleep to a lighter level of sleep.
 This wakes us up so we can gasp for air.

 Do I have Central Sleep Apnea or Obstructive Sleep Apnea?